fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 ### Surviving Skara Brae

+Okay, here's the bad news: the first few hours of this game are the hardest and most frustrating to get through.

-Okay, here's the bad news.
-As first level characters, your access to healing is 100% based on gold pieces.
-You won't get your first healing spell until your Conjurers hit 3rd level (at 6,000 XP) and get second level spells (which costs $1,000 per caster), and even then you won't have nearly enough SP for all the healing you'd like to do.
+As 1st level characters, your access to healing is 100% based on gold pieces.
+You won't get your first healing spell until your Conjurers hit third level (at 6,000 XP) and get 2nd level spells (which costs
+$1,000 per caster), and even then you won't have nearly enough SP for all the healing you'd like to do.
 So you're stuck dropping $10 per hit point at the temples just to survive... and half the monsters you fight won't drop $10 per point of damage they do to you.
 It's a bit like playing the stock market: if you stay in the game long enough, you're likely to do better than break even, but it only takes one mistake to put you so far in a hole that you're selling gear for temple donations.
-So here's my guide to surviving the first few hours of the game.

-The difference between dying a lot and slowly gathering more gold than you're spending is to get the AC of your front-line fighters as low as possible as quickly as possible. $900 gold (roughly what you get for six freshly-generated characters) won't go too far:
+So here's my guide to surviving the early game.
+The difference between dying a lot and slowly gathering more gold than you're spending is to get the AC of your front-line fighters as low as possible as quickly as possible.
+This will cause combats to go faster because you'll hit more often, and you'll take less damage so you won't have to spend as much on healing.

+If you generate six fresh characters, you should have somewhere around $900 to spend at Garth's.
+If you don't try to outfit your back three, you can do just kind of okay:

 | Item        | AC   | Price |
 | ----------- | ---- | ----- |